 - Health Behavior – The study of effects of social and behavioral factors on population health; development and implementation and evaluation of interventions to improve health.

-- Health Management Policy – the study of the theories and methods required for management of public health organizations; development of health policies and analysis of their effects on costs and access to health care.
+- Population Health Policy and Management – the study of the theories and methods required for management of public health organizations; development of health policies and analysis of their effects on costs and access to health care.

 The PharmD program in the UK College of Pharmacy includes learning and the practice of health education and prevention of disease, which complements the overall definition of public health and the MPH program.
 Specific outcomes for students in the PharmD program relating to the public health mission include: